froiibn/automata/README.md

 ### License & Usage Terms

+This project (Automata) was originally created in 2009.

-This project (Automata) may be freely used for educational, research, and personal experimental purposes.
+This project may be freely used for educational, research, and personal experimental purposes.

 However, the following conditions must be strictly followed: